British Fitness Model Gabby Allen Sizzles In Sparkly Underwear As She Reveals Her Plans For Valentine’s Day

 Gabby Allen shared a hot new update to her Instagram page to show her 1.1 million fans how she plans on spending this upcoming Valentine’s Day.

-On Wednesday, February 5, the British fitness model and trainer took to the popular social media platform to post a snapshot of herself rocking underwear that showcases her fit physique.
+On Wednesday, February 5, the British fitness model and trainer took to the popular social media platform to post a snapshot of herself rocking underwear that showcased her fit physique.

 The photo shows Allen standing in an elegant room with a glass-top table with brown chair and another zebra-print furniture item in the background.
 The blond bombshell stood in front of a full-length mirror as she held her phone in front of her chest to snap the selfie.
-She posed with her legs apart and hips to one side, in a way that further highlights her curves.
+She posed with her legs apart and hips to one side in a way that further highlighted her curves.

 Allen — who is also known in her native country for appearing on the popular British reality TV show Love Island— rocked a pair of underwear bottoms in a fun, sparkly material.
 The panties have thin straps with gold details at the seams.
 The straps sit low on Allen’s frame, helping showcase her strong hips while contrasting them with her slender and toned midsection.
 The body of the underwear is dark red with details in black that create an interesting pattern.
 According to the tag she added to her photo and caption, her underwear is courtesy of Scrumpies of Mayfair.